evertharmeling/ivory-google-map-bundle/Resources/doc/service/time_zone.md

 ## Dependencies

-The Time Zone API requires an http client and a serializer.
-The library relies respectively on [Httplug](http://httplug.io/) which is an http client abstraction library and the [Ivory Serializer](https://github.com/egeloen/ivory-serializer) which is an advanced (de)-serialization library.
+The Time Zone API requires an [PSR-18](https://www.php-fig.org/psr/psr-18/) http client and a serializer.
+Any PSR-18 http client library is suitable, [HttpClient](https://github.com/symfony/http-client) is a popular and steady choice nowadays.
+And the [Ivory Serializer](https://github.com/egeloen/ivory-serializer) which is an advanced (de)-serialization library.

 To install them, read this [documentation](/Resources/doc/installation.md).